Kruger National Park Snakes

 The brown (or Cape) house snake (Boaedon capensis) is a non-venomous species of colubrid.
 These harmless snakes are usually dark brown on top, but the color varies greatly from almost black through brown to olive green.
 The stripes that stretch from the rostral scale through the eye to the back of the head are typically thick and bold.
 Females are longer, often reaching 120 cm, while males only reach 61–76 cm.

 This snake (Dendroaspis polylepis) has a near-mythical status on the continent, despite not even being responsible for the most snake-related human deaths.
-It isn’t black, either, typically grey or dark brown in color.
+It isn’t black, either, typically grey or dark brown.
 Unlike other mambas, the black mamba is largely terrestrial.
 It is a pursuit predator that, over the right terrains, is one of the speediest of snakes, capable of at least 11km/h.

 The boomslang (Dispholidus typus) is a large, venomous, arboreal snake in the family Colubridae.
 The average adult boomslang is 100–160 cm (3¼–5¼ feet) in total length, but some exceed 183 cm (6 feet).
 They have exceptionally large eyes with very good eyesight and characteristically egg-shaped heads.
 Coloration varies; males are light green with black or blue scale edges, while adult females may be brown.